KrashLeviathan/snippets/README.md

 }
 ```

 That keeps it out of sight, but you can still copy from it.
-Make sure you *dont't* set `border: 0`, `display: none`,
+Make sure you *don't* set `border: 0`, `display: none`,
 or `visibility: hidden`, because then you wont't be able to copy from it.

 #### Style the search results, which have the following form